PatMcN7/PatMcN7/README.md

 - 👋 Hi, I’m @PatMcN7
 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
-Python, C++, Machine Learning, Django.
+Python, Machine Learning, Flask, SQL.
 - 💞️ I’m looking to collaborate on ...
 Not much right now but i'm open in the future!
 - 📫 How to reach me ...
-You can email me at patmcn300@outlook.com
+You can email me at patmcn300@outlook.com or Jamesfldng@gmail.com.
-- 💯100 Days of Code day 2!
+- 💯100 Days of Code day 3!